cpcorvers/portfolio-2020/tools.md

 ## Perception board
 The Perception board is an instrument with two monitors and characters from the System Constellation Play Small.
 On a horizontal monitor a specific background is visualised and the characters are placed by a single professional on the horizontal monitor.
 This creates a specific constellation of the relevant actors in the network as perceived by the profesional.
 On a vertical monitor the same constellation is visualised from a landscape view.
 The different views give more perspectives on the constellation and thereby gives information for the professional to create a more acurate perception on the specific constellation of the case at hand.

+### examples of use
-The Perception board created during the FMP is observed by visitors of the Demoday for different applications as well.
-The tools are abstract forms of characters and 'low-res' designed so they invite participants to customize them to their perspective.
+The Perception board is created during a studyproject and observed by experts and scolars during the universities Demoday for different applications as well.
+The digital demonstrator is not tested in a reallife case and now dismantled.
+The concept can be executed in an analog setting.

 ![](/assets/images/tool-slide2.png)
 ###### Perception board & System Constellation Play XL customized by users